-3881 While municipal and reallowed by right in the F 3889 commercial uses curren 3768 allowed or allowed only from the Zoning Board of Appeals of the Planning Board.

-The parcel may need to be split in the future ^{2018 come} so that the McCloskev Building and the Taft Early Learning Center each have their own parcel in which case the Town will have to decide if all of the playing fields will go to Taft or if some of the space is to be allocated to the McCloskey parcel.
+- While municipal and residential uses are allowed by right in the Residential-A zone, commercial uses currently are either not allowed only by special permit from the Zoning Board of Appeals or the Planning Board. - The parcel may need to be split in the future so that the McCloskey Building and the Taft Early Learning Center each have their own parcel in which case the Town will have to decide if all of the playing fields will go to Taft or if some of the space is to be allocated to the McCloskey parcel.